 Do we not want to change that?

 Maybe Evangelicals don’t understand that if you do the same things over and over again, you will get the same results.
-There are a few people–by my estimation when I was in institutional churches about 3%–that are so committed to Christ that they learn to live by the power of the Spirit of God.
+There are a few people in our churches that are so committed to Christ that they learn to live by the power of the Spirit of God.
 Everyone else produces either division or lifeless Christianity because they’re carnal.
 You can get them fired up by revivals or camp meetings, but after a while they simply return to producing lifelessness because they’re carnal.

-The problem in Evangelicalism is not in the commitment of its members, it’s in the message.
-It’s in the “faith and practice.”
+The problem in Evangelicalism is not in the commitment of our church members, it’s in the message.

 Evangelicals across the board say that “the Bible is our sole rule for faith and practice,” but it’s simply not true.
 All of them, with only the rarest of exceptions, cling to pet doctrines that are not to be questioned, no matter how obviously false they are.

 It’s not that people need to listen to me in particular.
 It’s that I wish they’d listen to somebody.
 My complaint is that there are so few people who actually care.
 Who’s broken-hearted over the state of the churches?
 Who’s willing to look at the very root of their faith?
 Who’s willing to make some hard choices, overthrow some pet doctrines, kick down some sacred cows, and do some suffering in order to love and in order to bring about the unity that lets the world know that Jesus was sent by the Father?
-Who’s willing to help Jesus have the only kind of disciples he wants: those that are willing to hate their families, hate their own lives, take up their cross, and forsake all they own?
+Who’s willing to help Jesus have the only kind of disciples he wants: those that are willing to hate their own lives, take up their cross, and forsake all they own?
+(Luke 14:26-33).
 Where are the real Bible-believers?
 Not those who speak highly about plenary, verbal inspiration and argue vehemently for a canon of 66 books, but those who are willing to be instructed, corrected, rebuked, and changed by the Scriptures so that they can be thoroughly equipped for every good work?
-Doers of the Word and not arguers and disputers only?
+(2 Tim.
+3:16-17).
+We must be doers of the Word and not arguers and disputers only!